Jwely/espa-api/README.md

 #### espa-production
 espa-production is responsible for receiving production requests, validating the requests, locating and using any necessary auxillary data, transferring level 1 data to a working directory, executing the necessary science algorithms to produce the product, placing the finished product in a distribution location and finally notifying espa-web that the production request is complete.  espa-production is a stateless system, with each production run remaining isolated from any other.

+## Why create an API?
+As previously discussed above, the original system was built solely as a temporary incubation platform for science products.
+The only original requirement was to produce 450 surface refectance (SR) corrections to level 1 data per day and make the outputs available to end users, and to (obviously) accomplish this work as quickly and cheaply as possible.
+For context, ESPA now is capable of performing over 23,000 SR corrections per day (as of October 2015).
+The capacity increases have been driven purely by demand.

+New requirements have emerged from the science community that detail the need to perform deep time series analysis against atmospherically corrected observations.
+This body of work is being accompished as part of the Land Change Monitoring Assessment and Prediction (LCMAP) project.
+LCMAP requires (or will in the near future) the full Landsat archive corrected to surface reflectance, first for the continental United States & Alaska, and later globally.
+It also requires any new observations to be corrected so they can be incorporated into it's output products.

+The current system only provides access to order data via web interfaces (espa.cr.usgs.gov and earthexplorer.usgs.gov).
+This is clearly inadequate to establish an automated pipeline for ongoing analysis: No human wants to manually order, track and transfer millions of scenes.
+The ESPA system must be modified to provide an application programming interface for downstream systems to gain access to its capabilities.

 ## Assumptions
 1. The proposed API will be logically divided into a user API, system API and admin API.
     * The user api will accept orders and provide end user access to order/product status and links to download completed products.